-The McKinney Brothers, Book One
+The McKinney Brothers ~ Book 1

 I can’t remember the last book that had me crying for hours.
 I loved this hero and heroine and adored the kids.
 I didn’t want it to end.